Visual Artist

 I was born and raised in Buenos Aires, Argentina, where I lived with my young parents, three mischievous brothers, a tortoise, and two white rabbits from 1969 to 1988.

-I later immigrated to Haifa, Israel, where I heard for the first time the sound of my name, “Yasmin,” spoken in both Hebrew and Arabic.
-There, I became a graphic designer, met my Argentinian husband, and became the mother of three boys from 1989 to 2004.
+In 1989 I immigrated to Haifa, Israel, where I heard for the first time the sound of my name, “Yasmin,” spoken in both Hebrew and Arabic.
+There, I became a graphic designer, met my beloved husband, and became the mother of three sweet boys.
+We lived happily until 2003.

-A turning point in life brought our family to Vancouver, Canada, where we have lived quietly ever since, in a home surrounded by raccoons, squirrels, seagulls, and the crisp air of the Pacific Ocean from 2004 to the present.
+In 2004, a turning point in life brought our family to Vancouver, Canada, where we have lived quietly ever since, in a home surrounded by raccoons, squirrels, seagulls, and the crisp air of the Pacific Ocean.

 Exhibitions of my previous work: